 ·What distance did he cover between Ore and his residence in Surulere, Lagos?

-·What is the capacity of his car’s reserve tank by the time the warning light comes on – how many liters are in the tank?
+·What is the capacity of his car’s reserve tank by the time the warning light comes on – how many litres are in the tank?

-·How many kilometers per liter does Pastor Adeboye car do?
+·How many kilometres per litre does Pastor Adeboye car do?